 There are several steps involved with managing terminals:

 - Create a terminal configuration defining the name and directionality of terminals as well as valid paths and the default path (from the set of valid paths, select which one will be present when a feature with the terminal configuration is created).

-- Assign the terminal configuration to specific asset groups and asset types in the device feature class.
+- Assign the terminal configuration to specific asset groups and asset types for the feature.

-- Modify the current path set on a device feature, for example, switch it from A-B to A-C; the network resource now flows out of C instead of B.
+- Modify the current path set on a feature—for example, switch it from A-B to A-C; the network resource now flows out of C instead of B.

-- Connect to a terminal on a device feature with a connectivity association to a point or coincident with a line end.
+- Connect from a terminal on a feature coincident with the endpoint of a line feature.